Guides

 Download and use the result

-Add another HTTP → Get a file module pointed at the resultUrl to download the converted data.
+If you used the default file delivery, add another HTTP → Get a file module pointed at resultUrl to download the converted data.
 Then route it to your destination:

 • Google Sheets - add rows from extracted data